utdemir/dotfiles-nix/README.md

 * There is a `qr2pass` script on your `$PATH` which will take a screenshot of your screen containing a barcode for an OTP and adds it to the given password file; so you can use it to generate OTP tokens.
+* There is an additional `pass rotate` command which shows you the oldest password you have.

 ---